Name URL % Increase Total Increase Current Organic Search Traffic Chart

 What's the average loading time for an U.K. E-Commerce Store?

-The average loading time for a U.K. e-commerce store has become an increasingly vital metric as more consumers transition to online shopping.
-Based on recent data, the Google Lighthouse Performance Score averages at 0.56 out of 100 for U.K. e-commerce stores in 2025.
-This indicates a need for further optimization to enhance user experience and minimize bounce rates.
+The average loading time for a U.K. e-commerce store plays a crucial role in determining its success.
+In recent findings, the Google Lighthouse Performance Score for U.K. e-commerce stores in 2025 is approximately 56.36/100.
+This score indicates that there is significant room for improvement in site performance to enhance user experience and conversion rates.

 56/100